OpenCardAI/opencard-demo/README.md

 - [AI SDK](https://ai-sdk.dev/docs/introduction)
   - Unified API for generating text, structured objects, and tool calls with LLMs
   - Hooks for building dynamic chat and generative user interfaces
-  - Supports xAI (default), OpenAI, Fireworks, and other model providers
+  - Powered by [OpenCard](https://opencard.ai) for access to OpenAI, Anthropic, Google, xAI, and other providers
 - [shadcn/ui](https://ui.shadcn.com)
   - Styling with [Tailwind CSS](https://tailwindcss.com)
   - Component primitives from [Radix UI](https://radix-ui.com) for accessibility and flexibility